LoopKit/LoopWorkspace/fastlane/testflight.md

 These instructions allow you to build Loop without having access to a Mac.

-* You can install Loop on phones via TestFlight that are not connected to your computer
+* You can install Loop on phones using TestFlight that are not connected to your computer
 * You can send builds and updates to those you care for
 * You can install Loop on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
 * You do not need to worry about specific Xcode/Mac versions for a given iOS

 ## **Automatic Builds**
 >
-> This new version of the browser build **defaults to** automatically updating and building a new version of Loop according to this schedule:
+> The browser build **defaults to** automatically updating and building a new version of Loop according to this schedule:
 > - automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
 > - automatically builds once a month regardless of whether there are updates on the first of the month
 > - with each scheduled run (weekly or monthly), a successful Build Loop log appears - if the time is very short, it did not need to build - only the long actions (>20 minutes) built a new Loop app